Yoto Player Review: Is it worth it and what’s the difference between the Yoto Player and Yoto Mini?

 Is it expensive to keep purchasing new cards?

-Upfront we invested in several that we knew would be favorites (like Winnie the Pooh) and they rotated through them and were really content.
+Upfront we invested in several yoto cards that we knew would be favorites (like Winnie the Pooh and Charlotte’s Web).
 We’ve also utilize the “Make your Own” cards and put audiobooks that we previously owned on blank cards.
-Ultimately, we think the cards are a worthwhile investment and will be used for many years by four kiddos.
+Ultimately, we think the cards are a worthwhile investment and will be used for many years by all four of our kiddos.

-Yoto cards and audiobooks are the number one thing on their Christmas lists each year and I love what a perfect gift they are for them as more of a minimalist family.
-Yoto also has a membership called Yoto Club where you receive 2 cards each month, get 10% off any purchases, and get free shipping.
-We aren’t currently subscribed but we have talked about doing this for Christmas and I’ve heard great reviews from other moms about this option.
+Yoto cards and audiobooks are the number one thing on their Christmas lists each year.
+Yoto also has a membership (Yoto Club) where you receive 2 cards each month, get 10% off any purchases, and get free shipping!

 Why did we choose Yoto over some of the other screen free audiobook players?

-How is the Yoto Player different from a regular CD player?
+How is the Yoto Player different from a regular CD player or bluetooth speaker?

 I think the big difference is that the kids are able to take ownership of it and have the freedom to go get it, choose their card, carry it around with them etc. The controls on it are very simple (just two knobs) so it’s easy for them to use on their own and they don’t need my help.
-Unlike a CD player, the Yoto Player doesn’t have to be plugged in to play and it’s not as fragile, so I’m ok with them picking it up and moving it from room to room etc. I have been so pleasantly surprised to see how often the kids go get it to listen to audiobooks throughout the day.
-It’s way more often than I would have ever thought to play audiobooks for them.
+Unlike a CD player, the Yoto Player doesn’t have to be plugged in to play and it’s not as fragile, so I’m ok with them picking it up and moving it from room to room.
+I have been so pleasantly surprised to see how often the kids go get it to listen to audiobooks throughout the day.
+It’s way more often than I would ever think to play or be able to facilitate audiobooks for them.

 The speaker is loud and sounds clear even when it’s turned up really loud, so it’s great for a group.

-It has an Ok to Wake function (and a nightlight, but we don’t use nightlights here - read more about nightlights in THIS post), but as of right now it can only be programmed for 2 settings (a nighttime light and a “wake up” light).
-After using our Hatch Rest there is just no comparison - with multiple kids I need to be able to set it to do multiple things and display different lights at different times etc. So this function hasn’t served us as well as I had hoped.
-It’s also a little bigger and heavier, which makes it more fragile and less kid-friendly, IMO.
+It has an Ok to Wake function (and a nightlight, but we don’t use nightlights here - read more about nightlights in THIS post).
+As of right now the Ok to Wake function can only be programmed for 2 settings (a nighttime light and a “wake up” light).
+This function hasn’t served us as well as I had hoped.
+It’s also a little bigger and heavier, which makes it more fragile and less kid-friendly.
 We did have an accident where it rolled off of a bed and landed upside down on top of the inserted card.
 It snapped the card which made the card unusable (however I was able to assign the audiobook to a “Make Your Own” card in the Yoto App - so we didn’t lose the audiobook - just the original card).
 The Yoto Player has 24 hours of battery life vs the mini which has 14 hours of battery life.

 Overall, I haven’t been happy with our full size Yoto and don’t recommend it over the minis.